 To our knowledge, only one previous study investigated the influence of temporal predictability on an explicit measure of SoA (Haering & Kiesel, 2015).
-Yet, this study employed a somehow special design where participants adapted to one specific effect delay (depending on group either 0 ms or 250 ms) in learning phases of the experiment.
-In consecutive test blocks participants were asked to rate their perceived control over an effect occurring in half of the trials after the adapted delay (depending on group either again 0 ms or 250 ms) and in the other half of the trials after different, not adapted delays (depending on group either > 0 ms or < 250 ms).
+Yet, this study employed a somewhat special design where participants adapted to one specific effect delay (depending on group either 0 or 250 ms) in the learning phases of the experiment.
+In consecutive test blocks participants were asked to rate their perceived control over an effect occurring in half of the trials after the adapted delay (depending on group either again 0 or 250 ms) and in the other half of the trials after different delays to which they were not adapted (depending on group either >0 ms or <250 ms).
 Haering and Kiesel (2015) observed higher control ratings for effects occurring after the adapted delay in comparison to effects occurring after not adapted delays.
-Yet, in that study the participants' effect was never 100 % predictable in test blocks, and besides, the study was rather framed in the sense of an adaptation to a specific delay instead of temporal predictability.
+Yet, in that study the participants' effect was never 100% predictable in test blocks, and besides, the study was rather framed in the sense of an adaptation to a specific delay instead of temporal predictability.
 Nevertheless, the results somehow indicate that explicit SoA might be stronger for temporally predictable effects compared to temporally unpredictable effects.
-This conclusion is in line with results of implicit measures of SoA (Haggard, Clark, et al., 2002).
-Haggard and colleagues (2002) showed stronger IB, and, thus, stronger implicit SoA for temporally predictable effects compared to temporally unpredictable effects and this influence of temporal predictability on implicit SoA depended on the amount of the unpredictability of the temporally unpredictable effect (varying +/- 50 ms vs. +/- 150 ms around the delay of the temporally predictable effect; Ruess, Thomaschke, & Kiesel, 2017).
+This conclusion is in line with results of implicit measures of SoA (Haggard et al., 2002a).
+Haggard and colleagues (2002a) showed stronger IB, and, thus, stronger implicit SoA for temporally predictable effects compared to temporally unpredictable effects and this influence of temporal predictability on implicit SoA depended on how temporally unpredictable the effect was (varying +/-50 ms vs. +/-150 ms around the delay of the temporally predictable effect; Ruess et al., 2017b).
 Thus, overall, previous results indicate stronger explicit and implicit SoA for temporally predictable effects in comparison to temporally unpredictable effects.

-However, they also clearly point out the necessary of a more direct investigation of how temporal predictability influences SoA, especially explicit SoA.
+However, they also clearly point out the necessity of a more direct investigation of how temporal predictability influences SoA, especially explicit SoA.

 Results on the influence of temporal contiguity are somewhat ambiguous.
 Explicit measures of SoA showed stronger SoA for early compared to late effects (Dewey & Carr, 2013; Wen et al., 2015).
 For implicit SoA, however, contrasting results have been found depending on the employed method.
-On the one hand, IB has been shown to decrease for longer delays if it was measured as point estimates of the effect (i.e.; for delays > 250 ms early effects were more temporally biased toward the action compared to late effects; Haggard, Clark, et al., 2002; Ruess, Thomaschke, Haering, et al., 2017).
-On the other hand, studies measuring IB as estimates of the duration of the delay between action and effect showed the reverse pattern of results.
+On the one hand, IB has been shown to decrease for longer delays if it was measured as a point estimate of the effect (i.e., for delays >250 ms early effects were more temporally biased toward the action compared to late effects; Haggard et al., 2002a; Ruess et al., 2017a).
+On the other hand, studies measuring IB as an estimate of the duration of the delay between action and effect showed the reverse pattern of results.
 These studies compared duration estimates for delays between own actions and effects and for equally long delays between an external stimulus and an effect.
-With different ranges of delays (ranging from 0 ms up to 4000 ms), Humphreys and Buehner (2009) observed IB to increase with increasing action-effect delay (for a similar conclusion see Nolden et al., 2012).
+With different ranges of delay (ranging from 0 ms up to 4000 ms), Humphreys and Buehner (2009) observed IB to increase with increasing action-effect delay (for a similar conclusion see Nolden et al., 2012).
 Consequently, results concerning the influence of temporal contiguity on explicit and implicit SoA may diverge (Wen et al., 2015) depending on how implicit SoA is measured.
-Taken together, it seems that the influence of temporal contiguity depends substantially on the specific method used to assess SoA (Ruess, Thomaschke, & Kiesel, 2017).
+Taken together, it seems that the influence of temporal contiguity depends substantially on the specific method used to assess SoA (Ruess et al., 2017b).